Catroidvania/stugpatcher/README.md

 * each regex should only match once

 the second line describes where the code is placed relative to the regex match
-* inject places the code after the matched string
+* `inject` places the code after the matched string
-* injectbefore places the code before the matched string
+* `injectbefore` places the code before the matched string
-* replace replaces the matched string
+* `replace` replaces the matched string

 the rest of the file contains the code you want to add

 ### sidenotes

-* the file contents are modified in sequence so beware of adding code that might match with following regexes
+* the file contents are modified in sequence so beware of adding code that might match with other regexes
 * a backup file called `_app.min.js` is created and used to "reset" `app.min.js`
     * the backup is restored at the start of the script to avoid unwanted repeat injections
     * you can manually restore the file with `python injector.py r`